-A class that meets every other day for any one semester is a half credit class.
-Classes that meet every other day for one school year constitute a one credit class.
+Half-credit courses meet every other day for any semester.
+One Credit courses meet every other day for the entire school year (Two Semesters).
 Credit will be given by semester for classes satisfactorily completed.
-No credit will be awarded for a failing grade.
+No credit will be awarded for courses in which a failing grade is earned.